Sam Brown Horse Camp, located 29 miles west of Grants Pass, is nestled between steep ridges in the beautiful and historical Briggs Valley.

 In the 1850s and 1860s, the Briggs Valley was a hotbed of gold mining activity.
 The town of Briggs was just down the road from where the horse camp is today.
 It boasted a hotel, bars, and a brothel.
 The horse camp and nearby family campground got their names from a headstone found nearby that simply reads, “Sam Brown.”

 You’ll find plenty of riding near Sam Brown Horse Camp.
-For example, the Briggs Creek Trail follows its namesake stream and takes you past two old mining sites.
+For example, the Briggs Creek Trail follows its namesake stream and takes you past two abandoned mining sites.

 The Dutchy Creek Trail traverses the side of a steep hillside above Dutchy Creek.
 It climbs steadily to the top of Chrome Ridge, where you’ll find panoramic views of the surrounding hills.